Please wait while the search results are loading...

 Meanwhile, Dubai’s facility is benefiting from the fact that it is the home of Emirates Airlines, which is investing heavily in aircraft acquisition and international route expansion.
 Dubai operates as a hub for flights to many parts of the world.

 Dubai Airport’s $4.5 billion Terminal 3 opened in late 2008.
-A further expansion of the new terminal, which opened in 2012, makes it the world’s largest building with regard to floor space at 16.1 million square feet.
+A further expansion of the new terminal, which opened in 2012, makes it the one of world’s largest buildings with regard to floor space at 16.1 million square feet.
 It can accommodate 23 Airbus A380s.
-Another enormous new airport located nearby in the Jebel Ali area of Dubai, the $80 billion Al Maktoum International, began cargo operations in mid-2010, and when it opens for passenger traffic in the 2030, it is expected to be the world’s largest airport with five parallel runways and an annual passenger capacity of 160 million.
-Nearby Abu Dhabi, home to Etihad Airways, is building a $3.2 billion Midfield Terminal airport project originally expected to open in 2017 but was delayed.
-After suffering from regional financial uncertainty in late 2019 and then the onset of the Coronavirus in 2020, the project will likely be pushed back beyond 2030.
+Another enormous new airport located nearby in the Jebel Ali area of Dubai, the $80 billion Al Maktoum International, began cargo operations in mid-2010, and when it opens for passenger traffic in the early 2030s, it is expected to be the world’s largest airport with five parallel runways and an annual passenger capacity of 160 million.

 A new, third runway has been proposed for Heathrow, causing great controversy among neighbors over potential noise and air pollution.
 It is estimated that the runway could be in operation by 2029, enabling 260,000 additional landings yearly.
 However, it remains to be seen whether or not it will ever be built.
 Other options under consideration include adding a new, second runway to nearby Gatwick Airport, adding on to other London-area airports, or perhaps building an entirely new airport to replace Heathrow, which is very unlikely.